UENXX/solidworks_mcp/README.md

-# SOLIDWORKS API RAG Workspace
+# SOLIDWORKS API RAG and MCP Workspace

 This workspace starts with a crawler for SOLIDWORKS 2025 API Web Help pages.